ISAITB/docs-services/source/messaging/index.rst

     #.
 System B posts this response message on the remote queue for System A (the test bed) to pick up.
     #.
 The test bed picks up the response message and validates its contents.

-An implementation of a messaging service for this type of communication would, upon reception of ``send`` calls, post the message on the queue.
+An implementation of a messaging service for this type of communication would, upon reception of ``send`` calls [REF], post the message on the queue.
-When receiving a ``receive`` call, the service will start polling the message queue to see if a new message has arrived from System B, and if so, will notify the test bed.
+When receiving a ``receive`` call [REF], the service will start polling the message queue to see if a new message has arrived from System B, and if so, will notify the test bed.
 If the queue in question is used by multiple systems concurrently and potentially in multiple concurrent test sessions, we are faced with the problem of how to correlate messages with test sessions.
-This is a prime case where maintaining state in the messaging service is key:
+This is a prime case where maintaining state in the messaging service is key.
+Doing so typically involves the following steps:

     #.
 When the test session starts the messaging service creates a session.
     #.
-At an appropriate time, either at test session start, at transaction start, or upon receiving a ``receive`` call, the messaging service
+At an appropriate time, either at test session start, at transaction start, or upon receiving a ``receive`` call [REF], the messaging service
-       can record correlation metadata in the session's state (the session ID is passed to it by the test bed on every call).
+       records correlation metadata in the session's state (the session identifier is passed by the test bed on every call).
     #.
-During its polling, the messaging service can now check new messages against the correlation data of its active test sessions.
+During its polling, the messaging service checks new messages against the correlation data of its active test sessions.
     #.
-When a match is made, the service can now notify the relevant test session passing it the received content.
+When a match is made, the service notifies the relevant test session passing it the received content.

 Overall the state recorded by the messaging service can be as simple or as complicated as needed.
-In certain scenarios the service may maintain even complete messages in memory in order to subsequently determine what should happen when the test bed signals a ``receive``.
-Always keep in mind that when the test bed executes a ``send`` or ``receive`` step these are more logical operations whereas what actually happens and when is up to the messaging service.
+In certain scenarios the service may maintain even complete messages in memory in order to subsequently determine what should happen when the test bed signals a ``receive`` [REF].
+Always keep in mind that when the test bed executes a ``send`` [REF] or ``receive`` [REF] step these are more logical operations whereas what actually happens and when is up to the messaging service.
 Such concerns represent key design decisions you need to take when implementing your service.

 Test bed call-backs
 -------------------

 Messaging services differ from validation and processing services in that they need to support asynchronous operations.
-When the test bed tells the service to ``send`` a message the operation occurs synchronously.
-However, when the test bed signals a ``receive`` to the service, the corresponding message will often not be available immediately; the service will typically need to wait until the remote system sends a message that it can then pass onto the test bed.
-To address this need the GITB messaging service API foresees a **call-back operation** for the test bed.
-The steps that follow summarise how this is used to notify the test bed of received messages:
+When the test bed tells the service to ``send`` [REF] a message the operation occurs synchronously.
+However, when the test bed signals a ``receive`` [REF] to the service, the corresponding message will often not be available immediately; the service will typically need to wait until the remote system sends a message that it can then pass onto the test bed.
+To address this need the GITB messaging service API foresees a **call-back operation** to notify the test bed.
+The steps that follow summarise how this is used to signal received messages:

     #.
 When the test bed initiates a test session it contacts the messaging service with operation ``initiate`` [REF].
 As part of this operation it
        passes its addressing information through WS-Addressing [REF] that adds the reply address in a specific SOAP header element.
 The address is specifically the one for its call-back service endpoint.
     #.
-In the implementation of the ``initiate`` operation the service creates a session and stores in it the received test bed call-back address.
+In the implementation of the ``initiate`` [REF] operation the service creates a session and stores in it the received test bed call-back address.
     #.
-When the test bed runs a ``receive`` step it calls the service's ``receive`` operation and blocks until the expected message is received.
+When the test bed runs a ``receive`` [REF] step it calls the service's ``receive`` [REF] operation and blocks until the expected message is received.
     #.
-The messaging service eventually receives a message from the remote system and, by comparing appropriate correlation information from the message
+The messaging service eventually receives a message from the remote system and, by comparing appropriate correlation information in the message
        and the active sessions, detects the test session to notify.
     #.
-The service then constructs a ``TAR`` report containing the received information and provides it along with the session ID in a call to the
+The service then constructs a ``TAR`` report containing the received information and provides it along with the session identifier in a call to the
        test bed's ``notifyForMessage`` operation.
 The address for this call is obtained from the addressing information stored earlier in the session.
     #.
-The test bed, in the implementation of the ``notifyForMessage`` operation, extracts the information and signals the relevant test session to proceed
+The test bed, in the implementation of the ``notifyForMessage`` operation, extracts the information, stores it in the session context and signals the
-       (with its session context updated with the received information).
+       relevant test session to proceed.

 Exchanging configuration for a test session
 -------------------------------------------

 An important capability of messaging services is the possibility to provide back to the test bed configuration properties to be used in a specific test session.
-This occurs as part of the initialisation of a test session (see operation ``initiate`` [REF]) allowing session-specific configuration to be used.
+This occurs as part of the initialisation of a test session (see operation ``initiate`` [REF]) allowing session-specific configuration to be defined.
 As an example consider a messaging service that is to receive messages from a remote system, in which a session-specific token needs to be included.
 This token can be generated when the test session initialises and presented to the tester in order to configure appropriately the remote system.

 Overall the configuration exchange that takes place at the start of a test session can be summarised as follows: